GravityKit/GravityView/readme.txt

 **Note: GravityView now requires Gravity Forms 2.6 (released in March 2022) or newer.**

 #### 🚀 Added
 * New View setting under the Single Entry tab to mark an entry as "Read".
+[Read more about the feature](https://docs.gravitykit.com/article/1008-marking-entries-as-read).

 #### ✨ Improved
 * Marking an entry as "Read" is now handled in the backend and also supports the Multiple Forms extension.